iqual-ch/drupal-platform/docs/deployment.md

 ### Platform.sh Deployment

+> The Platform.sh integration requires the `platformsh/config-reader` package.
+This needs to be required in the project.

 Alternatively to the deployment into Kubernetes there is also the option to deploy the repository to [Platform.sh](https://platform.sh/).
 In this case a `project_id` is required, as well as setting the `drupal_spot` to the machine name of the main, production branch of the Platform.sh project (i.e. `platform environment:info machine_name`).